 Regardless of major choice, students are strongly advised to successfully complete general logic during the sophomore or junior year and upper-division research and writing intensive course(s) during the sophomore through senior years.

-Central’s pre-law advisor can help to arrange experiential opportunities such as legal internships with law firms around the country and the Iowa Attorney General's Office as well as experience on the mock trial team.
-Central College is one of the founding members of the American Mock Trial Association and has qualified for the national mock trial tournament numerous times, including most recently in 2012 and 2013.
+Central’s pre-law advisor can help arrange experiential opportunities such as legal internships with local or Des Moines-based law firms, as well as experience on the mock trial team.
+Central College is one of the founding members of the American Mock Trial Association and has qualified for the national mock trial tournament numerous times, including most recently in 2012, 2013 and 2016.

 Students are encouraged to study abroad with one of Central’s international programs to enhance their development as global citizens, or with partner programs in Chicago, Washington, D.C. or New York City.
 Learn more about Central’s study abroad programs.